gauravtayade11/nextsight/ENHANCEMENT_PLAN.md

-# NextSight AI v1.4.0 → v1.5.0 Enhancement Plan
+# NextSight AI v1.4.0 Enhancement Plan
 ## Deepening Existing Features (No New Sections)

-> **Goal**: Transform NextSight from a monitoring tool into an intelligent operations platform by enhancing what already exists.
+> **Goal**: Transform NextSight from a monitoring tool into an intelligent operations platform by enhancing what already exists in v1.4.0.

 ---